filipevrevez/radius-demo/README.md

 This repository contains a set of applications and recipes that will work with [Radius](https://radapp.io/) control plane designed to streamline and automate application deployment workflows, providing both operations and development teams with a unified, GitOps-driven approach to manage cloud-native applications.
 This README will guide you through the purpose, benefits, and usage of Radius for both operations users and developers, with a focus on leveraging GitOps principles using Flux.

-This Repo was used as a demo for the [Radius](https://radapp.io/) platform in the Azure AI Portugal Community Meetup on the 13th of November 2024 [MeetUp link](https://www.meetup.com/azure-user-group-portugal/events/304454807/?_xtd=gqFyqTI4NjQ5MDk0NqFwo2FwaQ%253D%253D&from=ref).
+This Repo was used as a demo for the [Radius](https://radapp.io/) platform in the Azure & AI User Group Portugal Meetup on the 13th of November 2024 [MeetUp link](https://www.meetup.com/azure-user-group-portugal/events/304454807/?_xtd=gqFyqTI4NjQ5MDk0NqFwo2FwaQ%253D%253D&from=ref).

 ## Purpose